Contents

 Before sending emails using Maildroppa, you'll need to verify your sender email.

-How to verify your Sender Email and set up DKIM
+How to Verify Your Sender Email and Set Up DKIM and SPF

-This might seem like a daunting task but it's actually straightforward (depending on your DNS provider).
+This might seem daunting, but it's actually straightforward (depending on your DNS provider).

-Fill in wizard to enable “Email Sender” settings
+1. Complete the wizard to enable “Email Sender” settings.

-After you have completed the wizard, go to Settings > Email Sender.
+2. After completing the wizard, navigate to Settings > Email Sender.

 - Amazon Route 53